 Buying a property at Monte Rei

-The developer & seller must provide all documentation, including the real estate register entry, the tax certificate, the habitation license and plans as approved by the town council, the technical habitation license, and the energy performance certificate for the property.
+The developer & seller must provide all documentation, including the real estate register entry, the tax certificate, the habitation license and plans as approved by the town council, the “Ficha Técnica” (a file containing technical details of the property), and the energy performance certificate for the property.

 FINANCIAL PACKAGE (MORTGAGE)